 The Psaltery is a musical instrument with origins that date back at least 4000 years.
 It is recorded in the Bible in both the Book of Psalms and the Book of Daniel.
 The psaltery is played by holding the instrument in the bend of your arm and pulling a bow across the individual strings.

 Dave started making bowed psalteries more than twenty years ago after his wife bought one and fell in love with the instrument.
 He has now made over 6000 and a special collector’s psaltery is made each time he reaches a thousandth mark.
-The bowed psaltery that Dave makes is a 24 note double back and a 36 note standard back “tenor”.
+The bowed psaltery that Dave makes is a 24 note double back and a 36 note double back “tenor”.
 They are fully chromatic stringed instruments that are extremely easy to learn to play.
-Dave’s wife, Paulette, has written three instructional music books that come with the psalteries so that anyone, regardless of their musical background, is able to play it right away.
+Dave’s wife, Paulette, has written a 150 page instructional music book that comes with the psalteries so that anyone, regardless of their musical background, is able to play it right away.